API#

 }

-and means that the peer, which has a probe configured as essential
+and means that the server, which has a probe configured as essential,

 hasn't been checked yet;